alexqguo/drinking-board-game-v2/README.md

 Parity:
 * Finish rule implementations
   * With game engine turn calculation updates
-* Zones
-* Finish up remote games
-* Make extensions compataible
-* Improve animation of moving
+* Improve animation of moving.
+Only happens on the current player's screen
 * Add back battle music?

 New features: